tj/consolidate.js/Readme.md

 ```
 ### Example using [Plates](https://github.com/flatiron/plates)

-Since plates' bind method accepts a third argument, a map object, consolidate has to map arguments to plates differently than the other engines.
-To pass a map object to the template add it to options.map.
+Plates accepts an optional third argument, a mapping object.
+To pass a map object through consolidate add it to options.map.

 ```js
 var cons = require('consolidate')